 - 4. Insert the new battery with the positive side in the correct position.
 Always insert the battery in the door: never directly into the hearing aid. - 5.
-Gently close the battery door. - Always use new Zinc-Air batteries that have a minimum remaining shelf life of 1 year.
-1 - To save battery, turn off your hearing aids when they are not in use. - At night, switch off the hearing aid and open the battery door completely to allow moisture to evaporate and prolong the hearing aid's lifespan. - 4.
+Gently close the battery door.

+- Always use new Zinc-Air batteries that have a minimum remaining shelf life of 1 year. - 2.
+To save battery, turn off your hearing aids when they are not in use. - 3.
+At night, switch off the hearing aid and open the battery door completely to allow moisture to evaporate and prolong the hearing aid's lifespan. - 4.
 If the hearing aid is experiencing frequent loss of connection to ReSound wireless accessories, contact your hearing care professional for a list of low impedance batteries.

-WARNING: Batteries contain dangerous substances and should be disposed of carefully in the interest of your safety and for the environment.
-Also, keep batteries away from pets, children and mentally disabled persons.
+WARNING: Batteries contain dangerous substances and should be disposed of carefully in the mentally disabled persons.

-Low battery indicator 7.3
+7.3 Low battery indicator